-It is a great question, does alcohol consumption have an impact on climate change?
+It is a great question, does alcohol consumption impact climate change?
 I would argue that what you drink has an impact on climate change.
-That does not mean that you have to stop drinking, you can drink more or less climate-smart.
+That does not mean you have to stop drinking, you can drink more or less climate-smart.

-An alcohol shot makes less impression on the climate than organic wine, a Swedish study shows.
-Researchers Ulf Sonesson and Ellinor Hallström at the Research Institute of Sweden, RISE, in collaboration with Karolinska Institutet, have investigated how alcohol consumption affects the climate.
+A Swedish study shows that alcoholic shot makes less impression on the climate than organic wine.
+In collaboration with Karolinska Institutet, researchers Ulf Sonesson and Ellinor Hallström at the Research Institute of Sweden, RISE, have investigated how alcohol consumption affects the climate.

 - Beer, wine and spirits generate 0.73–2.38 kg of CO2 equivalents per litre.

 - Alcohol intake generated 52 kg of CO2 equivalents per person and year.

 - Alcohol intake among men generates 90% higher GHG emissions than among women.

 - GHG emissions from alcohol intake decrease with increasing age.

 - Alcohol intake in Sweden is responsible for about 3% of dietary GHG emissions.

 Up to 10 percent imprint

 Food and drink make up about a third of our climate footprint.
 Men drink more than women, and their alcoholic footprint is almost twice as large.